 - What to do if a character is listed on a page but has not been approved?: They need to be removed, all candidates need to come through the cleanup thread first.
 The character could well count but they need to be analyzed properly and voted on first.

-- Do we list Playing With this trope?: No, while this, like any other trope can be played with, we only want examples that explain it being Played Straight.
+- Do we list Playing With this trope?: No; as a YMMV trope, this cannot be Played With, so we only want examples that are Played Straight.

 - What do I do if I want a character to be listed as a Magnificent Bastard?: The greatest success Complete Monster saw for its cleanup effort was from the invention of the effort post format, so, borrowing from that, a troper wishing to propose a Magnificent Bastard will create such a post in the following format: